elastic/synthetics-demo/cloud-demo/README.md

 npm run test
 ```

-Curious to learn more?
-[Read the docs](https://www.elastic.co/guide/en/observability/current/monitor-uptime-synthetics.html) to learn about pushing configurations to an Elastic cloud stack and more.
+Curious to learn more? ok [Read the docs](https://www.elastic.co/guide/en/observability/current/monitor-uptime-synthetics.html) to learn about pushing configurations to an Elastic cloud stack and more.